Jail Time for California Domestic Violence Offenses

 What Domestic Violence Offenses Will Send a Person to Jail?

 Have you been arrested before?
 Was it for domestic violence?
-The answers to these questions will affect your potential penalties.
+The answers to these questions will affect your potential penalties and possibly influence decisions made for punishment for domestic violence in California.

 Judges typically require that you serve a minimum of 30 days for a misdemeanor domestic violence conviction, however this is “typical,” and not set in stone.
 Some judges may allow you to serve probation if this is your first offense, or if the victim’s injuries are not significant.
 A felony conviction carries up to four years in custody.